datakind/datakit-smallholder-farmers-fall-2025/Challenge 4_ Crop Questions/Bliu/README.md

 ### Finding: Translating from Swahili is a **major** roadblock
 - Swahili is an under-resourced language in Natural Language Processing
 - Commonly used Python packages such as SpaCy, NLTK, or Gensim do not have inherent Swahili support
-- It is an agglutinative language:  prefixes, roots, and suffixes are combined into one word.
+- Swahili is an agglutinative language:  prefixes, roots, and suffixes are combined into one word.
 It also has complex noun class structures, that affect verb agreement.
 These can lead to ineffective lemmatization.
 - Accurate translations require an agricultural corpus on rural farming in Africa, and custom lists of words and lemma dictionary.